 Presented by Dr. Stephanie JW.
 Ford & Kayla N. Wass, BA

-When attended in full, offers 1.0 CEs for Psychologists, 1.0 IL CEUs for Social Workers, 1.0 BBS CEUs for Counselors and Social Workers, 1.0 NBCC Clock Hours
+When attended in full, offers 1.0 CEs for Psychologists, 1.0 IL CEUs for Social Workers, or 1.0 BBS CEUs for Counselors and Social Workers.

 The prevalence of neurocognitive disorders in America continues to grow.
 In the United States of America 6.5 million individuals will be diagnosed with a major neurocognitive disorder due to Alzheimer’s Disease (Alzheimer’s Association, 2022).
 When an individual is diagnosed with Alzheimer’s Disease or another neurocognitive disorder the person, their family, friends, and community members are impacted.
 Friends and neighbors often become caregivers to provide support to the individual and their family.